radanalyticsio/oshinko-s2i/test/e2e/README.md

 The `test/e2e/common` file reads or sets several environment variables:

+``S2I_TEST_LOCAL_IMAGES`` (default is true)

+  This indicates that the s2i images to be tested are local, that is they are available from the local docker daemon but not in an external registry like docker hub.

+  If this is set to "false", all s2i images are assumed to be in an external registy. **S2I_TEST_INTEGRATED_REGISTRY** and **S2I_TEST_EXTERNAL_REGISTRY** will be ignored because there will be no need to push local images to a registry.

 ``S2I_TEST_INTEGRATED_REGISTRY``

-  This is the IP address of the integrated registry and it needs to be set when running tests against a full OpenShift instance from the OpenShift master host and using the integrated registry.
-It does not need to be set when running against an instance created with "oc cluster up".
+  This is the IP address of the integrated registry.
+Use this setting when:
+  * running tests using local images
+  * running tests on a host where the integrated registry is reachable (like the OpenShift master)
+  * using an OpenShift instance that was not created with `oc cluster up`

 ```sh
 $ S2I_TEST_INTEGRATED_REGISTRY=172.123.456.89:5000 test/e2e/run.sh